JSheare/TGF_and_glow_search_program/README.md

 - **'aircraft' Mode** - If the detector you are searching was deployed to an aircraft or some other high-altitude location during the search period, this is the mode that you want to use.
 It adds a special check to the short event search algorithm that filters out false alarms caused by cosmic rays.
-Note: it's recommended that you use the mode 'skcali' in conjunction with this.

-- **'template' Mode** - In order to accurately calibrate the large plastic scintillator, the program needs a template.
-New templates must be made for each new detector location, and this mode allows you to make the template.
-To make templates, follow the instructions given by the program and adjust the vertical lines to match the locations of the compton shoulders.
-A picture of what the template should look like is located in the program's GitHub repository: https://github.com/JSheare/TGF_and_glow_search_program (look for 'lp calibration example.JPG').

 #### **Developer Modes:**
 The program also includes several bonus modes that are largely intended for developer use; they include:
 - **'pickle' mode** - Serializes and saves imported data for later use OR imports previously-serialized data.

-- **'skcali' Mode** - Skips the scintillator calibration algorithm.

 - **'skshort' Mode** - Skips the short event search algorithm.